gianlucamancini7/machine_learning/project_1_submission_folder/README.md

 run.py = code of the best submission.
 Automatically creates a submission file with named ‘Group Higgs_Garrix Submission’.
 Can be directly run from the console (medium/long run time, good accuracy) or opened and mofyfied where suggested by the comments.

-PCA.py = functions needed to perform Principal Component Analysis on a database and to predict the labels in the components space
+PCA.py = functions needed to perform Principal Component Analysis on a database and to predict the labels in the components space (Functionns referring to Feature Space 2)

-physics.py = function needed to perform the physics reasoned feature selection on both train and test dataset
+physics.py = function needed to perform the physics reasoned feature selection on both train and test dataset (Functionns referring to Feature Space 1)

 implementations.py = Required solution method function together with some more basic ones needed for them.